 It is best to speak to a Patient Support Officer when you are at the hospital.
 If you would prefer, you can phone to make an appointment, or you can have a phone appointment from home.

-Our volunteer help desk and Patient Support Officers are at MREH five days a week and Altrincham two days a week.
+Our volunteer help desk and Patient Support Officers are at MREH five days a week and Altrincham three days a week.

 To arrange an appointment or find out more, contact our patient support office on 0161 276 5515.
 Our Patient Support Officers may be with someone when you call, so please leave a message and they will get back to you.